AriBjornOlafsson/AriBjornOlafsson/README.md

 ### Future Goals

 I aim to continue exploring new technologies and innovative solutions, with a focus on enhancing user experience and operational efficiency in various industries.
-Ongoing projects include further development of CrewApp and exploring new ventures in the tech-startup ecosystem.
+Ongoing projects include further development of the Sýn software stack and exploring new ventures in the tech-startup ecosystem.

 ## Misc.